 JEA announces new curriculum leaders

-The Journalism Education Association has selected six new curriculum leaders to begin one-year terms May 1.
+The Journalism Education Association has selected five new curriculum leaders to work on the next phase of the curriculum initiative.

 Newly appointed curriculum leaders are:

 Julieanne McClain, CJE, teaches journalism and advises the Talisman, a student newspaper at Rutherford B. Hayes high School in Delaware, Ohio.
 She is the Vice President of the Ohio Scholastic Media Association and is a 2014 Rising Star Award recipient.
 She was the photojournalism module leader for the JEA Curriculum Initiative during the initial two years of the program.
 In her school, Julieanne launched a Sophomore Journalism curriculum, in which tenth grade students can take Journalism as their primary English credit instead of a more traditional English course.
 She and her students are proud of their NSPA First Class ranking, an All-Ohio ranking through OSMA, and a 2nd place Best in Show appearance at a recent national convention.
 However, just as important to her are the skills her students are building when it comes to creating a quality publication and learning about what it means to be a discerning citizen in an increasingly digital society.